A Jedi's Fight - A Star Wars Fan Fiction Story

 "Increase speed to maximum power and dive.
 Follow me.
 We're going to intercept those landing transports," Wedge ordered and the ten X-wing dived.
 Being more maneuverable and faster they reached the two slow transport ship within minutes.

-"We stay underneath those transport ship and keep them from landing, general," He answered.
+"We stay underneath those transport ship and keep them from landing, general," Wedge answered.

-"Basilisaea, call back those transport ships, or we hooked them on our tracker beam and have the crew arrested for violating the truce between the New Republic and the former imperial forces." general Madine ordered.
+"Basilisæa, call back those transport ships, or we hooked them on our tracker beam and have the crew arrested for violating the peace treaty." general Madine ordered.

 Wedge craned his neck to look at the transport ships above him.
 The engines of the ships suddenly stopped and the ships just floated in the void of space.
 Slowly they seemed to turn around, but their engines weren't started.
-Wedge carefully watched the scene; the Basilisaea closed in and drew their landing crafts inside, then the imperial star destroyer went into hyperspace and took its former position outside the Palomintar system.
+Wedge carefully watched the scene; the Basilisæa closed in and drew their landing crafts inside, then the imperial star destroyer went into hyperspace, heading for Palomintar Six.

 "They've left, general," Wedge reported to the Tychorion.